alex-b-chase/sedimentMGs/README.md

 ```

-We will pass the ORF predicted file to the taxonomic pipeline outlined [here](https://github.com/alex-b-chase/elevation-community) for community profiles.
+We will pass the ORF predicted file to:
+1. Taxonomic Characterization: we will use the taxonomic pipeline outlined [here](https://github.com/alex-b-chase/elevation-community) for community profiles.
 We can compare these to the 16S community reads.
+2. Functional Characterization: NEED TO DO

 __2A.
 Taxonomic Classification__